ekrell/ekrell.github.io/_posts/2020-6-22-manual-test.md

 Given the issues with maintaining control, I did not attempt autonomous waypoint control.
 Hopefully I can resolve these issues quickly so that I can focus on autonomy.

+### Post-mission

+The marine tether is always a hassle to clean.
+Since I only used a fraction of it, I did not want to wind it up and have to unwind all of it since all would then be exposed to saltwater.
+So I had only the length of rope used wound up and placed in a bag.
+Somehow it emerged from the bag as a rat's nest that took always two hours to untangle in my back yard.